eoodin/shelf/README.md

 Runtime setup
 =============
 1. Shelf was created purely by javascript, nodejs(lang level ES6) and npm are used
-2. Shelf requires angular-cli to run the server, install it globally would be handly: npm install -g angular-cli
+2. Shelf requires angular-cli to run the server, install it globally would be handy: npm install -g angular-cli

 3. Shelf need a database, you may setup mysql5.x as database.
    By default the schema name is shelf, credentials should be root/123456.
 You may change sequelize configuration for your own database and schema.

 Run server
 ==========
 Shelf divided into frontend and backend server in sub folder respectively as npm projects, you need to run them separately.
 1. Start the backend:
-<backend subfolder> $ npm start
+<backend subfolder> $ yarn run start

 2. Start the frontend
-<frontend subfolder> $ npm start
+<frontend subfolder> $ yarn run start

-You may want to run them in backend at once, then you probably need a simple shell script on Linux: nohup npm start &> /dev/null &
+You may want to run them in backend at once, then you probably need a simple shell script on Linux: nohup yarn run start &> /dev/null &

 Technical introduction
 ======================